There’s No Such Thing As a “Bad Diabetic”

 Diabetes does not discriminate.
 It just happened to have chosen me.
 I didn’t ask for this.
 I know that this situation is life or death.
-That my life is dependent on me taking my insulin and checking my blood sugar every day.
+I know if I don’t take my insulin or check my blood sugar, it will cost me (my life).

-But we live in a society where others are ignorant about diabetes.
+We live in a society where others are ignorant about diabetes.
 Many can’t differentiate from Type 1 to Type 2.
-I’m constantly being judged by what my A1C is, to what I eat, and every lifestyle choice I make.
+I’m constantly being judged by what my A1C is - to what I eat - and every lifestyle choice I make.
 Exhausting much?!

-It even takes training for others to know how to respond to my low blood sugars or high blood sugars.
-I often feel guilt that I place such a heavy burden on family and friends.
-Diabetes affects everyone in the family—not just myself.
+It even takes training for others to know how to respond to my (low blood sugars) or (high blood sugars).
+I often feel guilt that I place such a heavy burden on others (family/friends).
+Diabetes affects everyone in the family - not just myself.

 I’ve had some scary run-ins with diabetes.
-I’m constantly being reminded how different I am from everyone else, even if I can still do all the same things.
+I’m constantly being reminded how different I am from everyone else.
 My diabetes will tell me when I need to slow down.
 Every little thing that I do revolves around my diabetes.
-Even a small trip to the store ends up being an “event”.
+Even a small trip to the store - ends up being an “event”.

-Regardless of what others may think or how I feel about myself, I constantly have to remind myself that I’m still human.
+Despite of what others think or how I feel about myself - I constantly have to remind myself that I’m still human.
 I’m going to have bad days.
 But those days do not depict on how bright my future looks.

 What others need to understand is “there is no such thing as a bad diabetic”.